niels-slotboom/notes/Submanifolds.typ

   y & = r sin theta sin phi, \
   z & = r cos theta.
 $
-We now have our lapse and shift, $alpha =1$ and $beta = 0$---all that remains to be derived are the transverse metric components
+Let us now turn to the decomposition of the metric.
+We already have the lapse and shift, $alpha =1$ and $beta = 0$---all that remains to be derived are the transverse metric components
 $
   gamma_(i j) = g(diff_i, diff_j), quad i,j in {theta,phi}.
 $